 Guy is an original member of CNBC's Fast Money.
 He is currently the Director of Advisor Advocacy at Private Advisor Group in Morristown, New Jersey.
-Private Advisor Group is comprised of a network of nearly 500 advisors with assets approaching $16B.
+Private Advisor Group is comprised of a network of nearly 600 advisors with assets approaching $17B.

-Guy is the Vice Chairman of the NJ Chapter of The Leukemia and Lymphoma Society and is a graduate of Georgetown University.He is also a board member of Invest in Others.
+Guy is the Vice Chairman of the NJ Chapter of The Leukemia and Lymphoma Society, who named him their "Man of the Year" in 2015.He also sits on the national board of Invest in Others, and Big Brothers Big Sisters.
 In August 2012, Guy completed the New York City Ironman.

 Follow Guy Adami on Twitter: @GuyAdami

 "Fast Money" traders Tim Seymour and Guy Adami answer stock questions from viewers.